 What else is there to know?

-Of course, unless you’re a network administrator, you’re not going to have to concern yourself with the management of the network itself, but it helps to be able to ask pointed and accurate questions to make sure your provider and staff are getting as much out of your investment into the Internet as possible.
+Of course, unless you’re a network administrator, you’re probably not going to have to concern yourself with the management of the network itself.
+Yet knowing how the layers work helps you to better understand how your network functions and enables you to ask pointed and accurate questions to ensure your provider and staff are getting the most out of your investment into the internet as possible.

 To request a consultation to discuss your enterprise’s internet requirements, contact the Australian experts at Aussie Broadband today.